demarkoLfulcher/demarkoLfulcher.github.io/_pages/about.md

   - /about.html
 ---

 I am a Masters Student in Computer Science at University of Maryland, Baltimore County.
-I'm working at Bello Machre as an IT intern and assisting with conducting Cryptographic Protocol Shapes Analyzer Workshops at University of Maryland Baltimore County.
+I'm assisting with conducting Cryptographic Protocol Shapes Analyzer Workshops at University of Maryland Baltimore County.
 My current research focuses on:
 - Automated Reasoning
 - Formal Verifcation
 - Cryptography